CybelAngel’s Top 3 Cybersecurity Predictions for 2023

 Information-stealing malware is becoming one of the most popular vectors for cyberattacks.
 Verizon’s Data Breach Investigations Report revealed that over 80% of hacking-related breaches leverage stolen or brute-forced credentials, and this trend is unlikely to slow down in 2023.
 CybelAngel predicts an increased probability of important corporate credentials being stolen by malware designed specifically for this purpose, potentially exposing sensitive and proprietary data.

-On top of a database of more than 15 billion credentials that have been exposed since the creation of the company, CybelAngel currently detects a constant stream of roughly 20 million compromised corporate credentials every week.
+CybelAngel has already detected more than 13 billion stolen or compromised credentials, and we detect a constant stream of roughly 20 million compromised corporate credentials every week.
 Clients express that compromised credentials are a major cybersecurity challenge that is among their top three priorities for the year.

 While strong passwords, frequent resets, and strict rules for third-party application authentication are the usual policies in place to defend against these threats, it is impossible for companies to reduce the risk of cyberattacks without having full visibility into what is being, or could be, stolen.
 Security leaders will therefore have to modify their cybersecurity strategy to preemptively detect and disable leaked credentials before they are hijacked by attackers.